mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 Creature Summoning

-You’ve always got someone, or something, to watch your back.
+You've always got someone, or something, to watch your back.

-**Basic Creature Summoning:** Once per scene, you can generate a creature that’s under your control.
+**Basic Creature Summoning:** Once per scene, you can generate a creature that's under your control.
 You might bring forth an elemental, or something mundane like a sidekick shows up to help out.
 When you take this power, create a creature with one aspect to describe it and one Good (+3) skill.
 Your creature has two physical and mental stress boxes, and it can take mild and moderate consequences.
 Your creature will dissipate or wander away at the end of the scene, clearing its consequences.

 Your summoned creature is not an NPC, but another character under your control.
 When your creature is active during a conflict, it acts on your turn.
 Both of you take a free movement, but only one of you can take an action.